smartwe/rhyme/README.md

 ## On linux

 ### Snap
-> Note: After you install the snap run `snap connect rhyme:audio-playback  rhyme:home` in the terminal to allow rhyme to read files and play sound
+> Note: After you install the snap run `snap connect rhyme:audio-playback  rhyme:home` in the terminal to allow rhyme to read files and play sound or from the permessions gui in the store

 [![Get it from the Snap Store](https://snapcraft.io/static/images/badges/en/snap-store-black.svg)](https://snapcraft.io/rhyme)

 ### Flatpak